 Marvellous Munro Leaf

 Ferdinand (1936) by Munro Leaf is one of the most influential children’s books because of its simple but powerful theme.
 The tale of a bull who likes to smell flowers instead of fighting was seen as a pacifist text at the time of the Spanish Civil War.
-Ferdinand is a reflective character who chooses to be himself rather than follow an aggressive crowd-mentality.
+Ferdinand chooses to be himself rather than follow the aggressive crowd.
+No wonder the book was:

 - banned by Franco